foxanna/flutter_theme_workshop/workshop/04_buttons/instructions.md

 )
 ```

-Both `backgroundColor` and `foregroundColor` fields are of type `MaterialStateProperty`, which represent values that depend on a widget's [material state](https://material.io/design/interaction/states.html).
+Both `backgroundColor` and `foregroundColor` fields are of type `MaterialStateProperty`, which represent values that depend on a widget's [*material state*](https://material.io/design/interaction/states.html).
 The `.all` constructor creates a `MaterialStateProperty` that resolves to the same value for any states set.

 Now let's say the button should turn blue when hovered, and orange when pressed.
 For that, we'll use the `overlayColor` field of the same type `MaterialStateProperty`.
 This time, we are interested in different behavior depending on the button state.
 For that we'll use the `.resolveWith` constructor: